 • GitHub: iamWing/UnityVR_Anima

-Our client is nice enough to let us make this a opensource project, so feel free to use the code.
-No license is applied to this project yet, but remember that you are not allowed to include the graphic assets contain in our repository as those graphics are own by our client.
+Our client is nice enough to let us make this an open-source project, so feel free to use the code.
+No license is applied to this project yet, but remember that you are not allowed to include the graphic assets contain in our repository as those graphics are owned by our client.